memgraph/docs/docs/tutorials/graph-modeling.md

 ## 2. Graph components

 **Graphs** are essentially very simple structures that map relations between objects.
-These objects are **nodes** and the connections between them are **relationships**.
+These objects are nodes and the connections between them are relationships.
 Keep in mind that there are other terms for nodes and
 relationships:

 * **node == vertex == point**